 Low-income students will be identified by eligibility for the federal lunch program.
-Between 2016-17 and 2018-19, approximately 97% of the students enrolled at Burton Tech have qualified for this program.
-As such, the overwhelming majority of all students enrolled at Burton Tech meet this subgroup identification.
-Our school program is designed to meet the needs of traditionally coming in behind grade levels through various supports and systems including, but not limited to the, use of standards based grading, scaffolded and differentiated learning, support classes, and after school tutoring.
+Between 2016-17 and 2018-19, over 88%% of the students enrolled at MIT each year have qualified for this program each year.
+As such, the overwhelming majority of all students enrolled at MIT meet this subgroup identification.
+Our school program is designed to meet their needs of traditionally coming in behind grade levels through various supports and systems including, but not limited to the, use of standards-based grading, scaffolded and differentiated learning, support classes, and after school tutoring.
 We believe all students can learn at high levels regardless of economic status.
 These students progress is monitored through a variety of ways including through interim assessments, college ready exams and state exams.
-In general, due to the large population of SED/low income students their level of performance mirrors the overall school level outcomes.
+In general, due to the large population of socioeconomically disadvantaged/low income students, their level of performance mirrors the overall school level outcomes.